-While the teaching of WWII in schools (certainly in mine) nearly always implies that the use of the atomic bomb was crucial to "end the war".
-That is, to stop Hitler.
-The truth is that Germany was well and truly defeated before the atom bombs were dropped on Japan.
-Another aspect of WWII that is rarely appropriately taught is the scale of death, torture and crimes against humanity that were committed by the Japanese military across Asia.
+While the teaching of WWII in schools nearly always implies that the use of the atomic bomb was crucial to "end the war".
+That is, to stop Hitler and his allies, to subdue the Japanese and obtain retribution for Pearl Harbour.
+The truth is that Germany and Japan were well and truly defeated before the atom bombs were dropped on Japan.
+This is not to discount that Japan was a formidable and brutal adversary, another aspect of WWII that is rarely appropriately taught is the scale of death, torture and crimes against humanity that were committed by the Japanese military across Asia.
 Nazi Germany is the symbol of the great enemy, the swatsika blazoned perpetrators of the Holocaust, while accounts of Japan's participation almost solely focus on Pearl Harbour and the Japanese hold out to surrender following Germany's defeat.

 It will always be relevant to re-examine the moral implications of the first use of the nuclear bomb.
-Yet we can't be naive - if we would stand against nuclear proliferation and work towards peace, we are obligated to confront all the complex layers of our position.
+Yet we can't be naive - to stand against nuclear proliferation and work towards peace, we are obligated to confront all the complex layers of that position.
 To charge that the bomb should never have been used whatsoever would require a vast accounting of facts and intimate knowledge of all political and military intelligence available at that point in history.
-I'm no military strategist, I am at best only qualified as a unacademic philosopher and an empathetic human being.

 Hiroshima - Ground Zero

-So for my part, the only stance I can take is that a nuclear bomb exploded near the coast of Japan would have been sufficient to illicit surrender.
-Attacks on civilians were not necessary.
+For my part, the only stance I can take is that a nuclear bomb exploded near the coast of Japan would have been sufficient to illicit surrender.
 Though holding that position begs the question; considering how tenacious the Japanese were and what they were capable of, what if a warning shot had not been enough?